theycallmezeal/theycallmezeal.github.io/about.md

 subtitle: Hi.
 Name's Adam, but they call me Zeal.
 ---

-I attend the [College of William and Mary](http://wm.edu), graduating spring 2020.
-I study computer science and linguistics.
+I studied linguistics and computer science at the College of William & Mary.

 # I like language

+My linguistic interests are split between:

+* psycholinguistics (specifically real-time language processing)
+* morphology (and its interactions with phonology and syntax)
+* historical (I'm most well-read about Proto-Indo-European)

+Advised by [Dan Parker](http://cell.wm.edu/parker/), I researched how information is stored in and retrieved from memory during sentence comprehension using computational and behavioral methods.

-I speak B1 Japanese, German, and Chinese on the [CEFR scale](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages).
-What that means is I'm conversational, but just barely so.
-I speak them like pie crust - the foundation is there, but it's flaky.
+I'm B1-ish ([CEFR scale](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)) in Mandarin Chinese, Japanese, and German.
+That's conversational but crunchy.
+I like to say I speak them like pie crust - the foundation is there, but it's flaky.

-As [Professor Dan Parker](http://www.wm.edu/as/linguistics/parker/about.html)'s research assistant I work with a ACT-R model of sentence processing - basically, I use computers to figure out what happens in your brain when you hear a sentence.

 # I do computery stuff

-I do webdev, I lean front-end and I like making websites usable and neat-looking.
+I do software development.
+I lean web; within that I lean frontend.
+I like making websites usable, accessible, and neat-looking.

-* Languages: HTML, CSS, JavaScript, Java, Ruby, Python, C, C++, LaTeX.
-* Frameworks and whatnot: Ruby on Rails, Django, Vue.js, Node.js, Android, Wordpress, Git, Linux.

-This site is built on Jekyll.
+I actively use Vue for frontend; Django, Flask, or node.js for backend; and Jekyll for static site generation, like on this website.

 [Portfolio](portfolio#computery)

 # I am capable of other things

-I do 2D animation and motion graphics in Adobe After Effects, Premiere, and Photoshop.
+I do animation.
+In 3D I use Maya; in 2D you can't go wrong with After Effects and Premiere.
 [Portfolio](portfolio#video)

-I'm the 16th best Just Dance player in the United States ([not kidding](https://youtu.be/AUqUBdKvraI)).
+I like Just Dance a stupid lot, both as a source of visual inspiration and for, well, dancing.
+In 2017 I was the 16th best Just Dance player in the United States.

+I like cooking.
+Here are some [recipes](https://www.cinc.kitchen/users/Adam) I've written.

 # I can be contacted

 I'm [@theycallmezeal](http://twitter.com/theycallmezeal) on Twitter and [/u/theycallmezeal](http://reddit.com/u/theycallmezeal) on Reddit.

-I'm occasionally on IRC.
-Ping tcmzeal on freenode.

 Here's what I look like: